lisayegin1-droid/sales-pipeline-forecast-accuracy/README.md

 ---

-## Dashboard Preview

-Screenshots of key dashboards (executive overview, forecast vs. actual, and at-risk deals by stage) will be added to illustrate insights and visual design.
+The dashboards above provide executive-level views of forecast accuracy, pipeline health, and at-risk opportunities, supported by SQL-based analysis of CRM-style sales data.